Sathvi3327/BusReservation/README.md

 Hloo,
 Hope you all are well and safe in good health.😊😊

-This is Bus reservation program made using C++.
+This is Bus reservation🚌 program made using C++.

-In this program I have the code in such a way that you can have different options available to choose.
+In this program you have different options available to choose as,

 You can create
   1. List of any number of busses you want to have with their details such as